 Students may contact the instructor by email or phone.
-Emails will be answered within one business day outside of stated office hours.
+Emails will be answered within two business days outside of stated office hours.
 Email correspondence to your instructor must be sent from your GPRC student email account.
-Emails should be professionally formatted and include a subject, correct spelling and grammar, and a reference to course material and/or textbook pages, etc.
+Emails should be professionally formatted and include a subject, correct spelling and grammar, and a reference to course material and/or textbook pages, etc. Emails that do not adhere to this format may not be responded to.